-Phytonutrient Loaded Salad with Creamy Dijon Vinaigretteby Amylee Amos MS, RDN, IFMCPRecipes
+Phytonutrient Loaded Salad with Creamy Dijon Vinaigretteby Amylee Amos PhD, RDN, IFMCPRecipes

 This seems like a simple salad recipe.
 Actually, it is a simple salad recipe.
 There’s nothing fancy or strikingly unique about it.
 But eating a salad like this on a day to day basis will do wonders for your health.
 I’ve named it the phytonutrient loaded salad because it includes basically all of the colors of the rainbow in vegetable form.
 Why is that important?
 Well it certainly makes it beautiful to look at, and we do eat with our eyes first, but that’s not the reason.
 The reason is that each color of fruit and vegetable contains different phytonutrients- tiny compounds that help us stay well and fight disease.

 We need all of the different phytonutrients, so we need to eat all of the different colors.
 That may seem obvious, but the average American only eats about 3 different varieties of plants.
 Only 3!
 And our early human ancestors were living off of approximately 800 different plant species (1)!
 So we evolved to get the phytonutrients from hundreds of fruits and vegetables, and now we get 3.
 I wish that was worst part.
 The worst part is what those three plants species are: white potato, iceberg lettuce, and tomato (2).
 Think about that.
 That’s a burger with a slice of tomato, a wilty piece of lettuce and a big side of greasy fries.
 Even worse, the tomato intake may be the result of high fructose corn syrup laden tomato ketchup.
 Those are our top sources of phytonutrients.
 And we wonder why chronic disease is commonplace!